caraya/personal-blog/content/blog/exploring-dublin-core-metadata-linked-data-and-the-web.md

 ## Dublin Core versus traditional library cataloging

 When evaluating Dublin Core, it helps to understand the systems it was explicitly designed not to be.
-Libraries have long organized information using highly structured, complex standards.
+Before the web, libraries organized information using highly structured, complex standards.

-The most prominent of these is [MARC (Machine-Readable Cataloging)](https://www.loc.gov/marc/), developed in the 1960s by the Library of Congress, but other highly detailed standards like the [Anglo-American Cataloguing Rules (AACR2)](https://en.wikipedia.org/wiki/Anglo-American_Cataloguing_Rules) and the [Metadata Object Description Schema (MODS)](https://www.loc.gov/standards/mods/) also play a role.
+The most prominent of these is [MARC (Machine-Readable Cataloging)](https://www.loc.gov/marc/), developed in the 1960s by the Library of Congress.
+Other highly detailed standards followed, such as the [Anglo-American Cataloguing Rules (AACR2)](https://en.wikipedia.org/wiki/Anglo-American_Cataloguing_Rules) and later the [Metadata Object Description Schema (MODS)](https://www.loc.gov/standards/mods/).

-### Why MARC was too heavy for the early web

-MARC and its contemporaries are incredibly powerful, but they require professional training to use correctly.
-They were designed by librarians to describe physical objects (like books, maps, and vinyl records) down to the smallest detail, such as the physical dimensions of a book spine or the specific role of a secondary translator.

-MARC relies on a rigid system of three-digit numerical tags, indicators, and subfield codes.
-To tag an author in MARC, a cataloger must know to use the `100` tag for a "Main Entry-Personal Name," set the correct indicators to specify whether the name is a single surname or multiple surnames, and use subfield codes (like `$a` for the name and `$d` for dates associated with the person).

-For the average web developer in the 1990s who just wanted to tag the author of a basic HTML page, spending weeks learning MARC cataloging rules was impossible.
-The web required a low-barrier alternative.
-Dublin Core provided this by distilling the essence of resource description into fifteen intuitive words (like creator and title) instead of hundreds of numerical codes.
+### The metadata landscape in 1995

+The difference between MARC and Dublin Core in the mid-1990s, when developers created Dublin Core, was not just a matter of complexity.
+It was a fundamental difference in technology, purpose, and audience.

+In 1995, the web was new, graphical browsers were just taking off, and XML-based formats like MARCXML did not exist.
+If you were a web developer, you likely had never seen a MARC record.
+It was a technology that lived exclusively in the world of professional librarians and mainframe library systems.

+#### MARC: A mainframe technology

+* **Format**: MARC was a binary stream of bytes defined by the ISO 2709 standard.
+You could not open it in a text editor.
+Engineers designed it for maximum storage efficiency on magnetic tapes and early hard drives, not for human readability.
+Parsing it required specialized software that could read the 24-byte leader, interpret the directory of field locations, and jump to specific byte offsets to extract data.
+* **Complexity**: MARC was an expert-level, incredibly dense standard with hundreds of numeric tags, indicators, and subfield codes.
+A librarian had to undergo significant training to learn the difference between a 100 field (personal author), a 700 field (added entry personal name), and the various indicators that modified their meaning.
+* **Audience**: Built by librarians, for librarians.
+It was a closed, professional ecosystem.
+The idea of a casual webmaster learning MARC to describe their personal homepage was completely out of the question.
+* **Purpose**: MARC described physical objects in a library's collection, such as books, maps, and vinyl records.
+Its structure focused heavily on physical inventory and circulation.

+#### Dublin Core: A web-native solution

+Dublin Core emerged from a workshop in Dublin, Ohio, specifically to answer a web problem: how can we create a simple, universal "digital catalog card" for web pages?

+* **Format**: The original implementation of Dublin Core consisted of simple text-based `<meta>` tags in an HTML document's `<head>`.
+It was human-readable, easy to type, and required no special software to create or parse.
+* **Complexity**: It had just 15 elements using intuitive English words (such as Title, Creator, Subject, and Date).
+It had no subfields, indicators, or complex rules.
+The goal was simple discovery.
+* **Audience**: Designed for the webmasters and authors creating content for the web.
+It lowered the barrier to entry for metadata creation to practically zero.
+* **Purpose**: From day one, developers used Dublin Core to describe digital resources.
+It provided a lightweight way for early search engines and directories to index content intelligently.

+#### The core conflict: Then versus now

+In 1995, MARC and Dublin Core did not compete in the same arena.
+MARC was a heavyweight, binary, expert-only system for managing physical library collections.
+Dublin Core was a lightweight, text-based, beginner-friendly system for describing digital web pages.

+It was only later, as the web matured and the Semantic Web emerged, that these two worlds intersected.
+Libraries needed to make their MARC data visible on the web, leading to the creation of MARCXML as a way to translate the binary format into a more web-friendly (but still complex) structure.
+Simultaneously, Dublin Core evolved to support the stricter requirements of Linked Data, leading to the dcterms namespace and JSON-LD implementations.

-### Comparing the markup
+#### Comparing the markup

 To understand the difference in complexity and structure, compare how you would declare a book's title and author using MARCXML (the XML serialization of MARC), Dublin Core in HTML, and BIBFRAME in RDF/XML.

-#### MARCXML markup
+MARCXML markup:

 ```xml
 <record>